How to do a OWW Event

 Tried and tested event ideas:

-Hold a shared evening supper, lunch, coffee morning or even a breakfast before work.
+Hold a shared meal: evening supper, lunch, coffee morning or even a breakfast before work.
 Invite friends, neighbours and colleagues new and old.
 Highlight fair trade, local and organic food and drinks and their role in shaping a more equitqble and enduring future for people and the natural environment.
-Raise issues about hunger in the midst of penty; ask how successful the IF campaign was to persuade world Leaders to take effective action to end hunger.
-Discuss what we can do about consumer culture and reducing waste to lessen our demand for global resources so that others can have their fair share.
-Use our Grace Accross Faiths resource to add an inter faith dimension.

 Have a multicultural meal with recipes from the different cultural groups in your locality and reflect on what you can do together today in sharing and caring for your communities that will contribute to a peaceful and equitable community for your children.

-Invite key speakers from different faith groups to speak on how their faith responds to the idea that we should "Aspire not to have more but to be more" in trying to eradicate poverty and protect the natural world and its resources for future generations.
+Invite key speakers from a range of faith groups to speak on how their faith responds to the idea that we should "Aspire not to have more but to be more" and what that might mean for how we could "LIVE DIFFERENTLY" to try to eradicate poverty and protect the natural world and its resources for future generations.
 What common ground is shared across different faiths?
 How have other OWW supporters around the world gathered people together to work for a common cause?
-How could you use our themed presentations as a focus for discussion groups and further inspiration for action?

 Cultural music, dance and poetry are great ways to involve members of your community in gathering together and celebrating diversity.
 Invite local schools, scout groups and faith groups to participate in an evening of entertainment.
-Invite everyone to write a OWW pledge about what they will do to "be more", and join in with an existing campaign, or alternatively, to create one that is relevant to your community.
+Invite everyone to write or choose a OWW pledge about what they will do to "live differently", and join in with an existing campaign, or alternatively, to create one that is relevant to your community. ( We will have a list of pledges available specifically focussed on this year's theme but you can easily select some from last year's list, here on our pledges page.)

 Inter faith events